WasatchPhotonics/Wasatch.NET/README.md

 Therefore, most questions about parameters, modes and options can likely be resolved by review of the underlying spectrometer communication interface.

+# Driver Completeness

+Wasatch Photonics application drivers are provided as *reference implementations* to demonstrate how to command and control our spectrometers over USB from a variety of platforms and languages.
+As working examples and "convenience wrappers" over our USB API, they are *not* guaranteed to include convenience functions for every call and option within the hardware API, *nor* are they necessarily the most efficient or optimal implementation in any given language.

+The formal and complete interface to our spectrometers is provided in our USB API documentation.
+Standard USB drivers to access that direct interface are plentiful on all standard operating systems: libusb, WinUSB etc. No additional wrappers or libraries are required to make full use of our spectrometers from the platform of your choice.

+If there is a spectrometer or spectroscopy function that you do not find provided in our open-source wrapper collection, please contact us and request its addition; or if you wish to "get your hands dirty," feel free to create your own implementation and optionally share it with us for merge into the base distribution.
+Wasatch Photonics is proud to help support our online community, but not too proud to decline patches when they improve the product!

+That said, some known areas for improvement can be found in our Backlog (below).

 # Installation

 Wasatch.NET is distributed in a Microsoft Installer (.msi) file, which installs